Joseph A. Levert, Ph.D.

 B.S. in Mechanical Engineering, Tulane University

-Joe joined the UNH faculty in 2015.
+Joe joined the University of New Haven faculty in 2015.
 Previously he was an Associate Professor and the Mechanical Engineering Curriculum leader during his 11 years at the State University of New York Maritime College in the Bronx.
 While there, Joe also served as the College-wide Curriculum Committee chair for three years.
 Prior to the Maritime College, Joe had a diverse 16-year career in industry where he was awarded seven patents.

 Society of Tribologists and Lubrication Engineers

 Levert, Joseph A., Grosso, Andy, "NYSID’s Project CREATE: An Organizational Model for Service Learning through Assistive Technology Development", American Society of Engineering Educators, Zone 1 Conference Proceedings, April, 2014.

 Levert, J.; Korach, C., "CMP Friction as a Function of Slurry Silica Nanoparticle Concentration and Diameter", STLE Tribology Transactions, Volume 52, Issue 2, Pages 256 – 261, 2009

 DeBear, D.S.; Levert, J.A.; Mukherjee; S.P.; “Spin-Etch Planarization for Dual Damascene Interconnect Structures”, Solid State Technology, March, 2000, PP 53-60.